MongoEngine/mongoengine/docs/upgrade.rst

 FutureWarning - A future warning has been added to all inherited classes that don't define `allow_inheritance` in their meta.

+You may need to update pyMongo to 2.0 for use with Sharding.

 0.4 to 0.5
 ===========